 Along with industry colleagues, Mastercard founded and developed the Payment Card Industry Data Security Standard (PCI DSS) in 2006.
-To help acquirers, merchants and service providers comply with this critical standard, Mastercard also offers the Site Data Protection Program (SDP).
+To help customers, merchants and service providers comply with this critical standard, Mastercard also offers the Site Data Protection (SDP) Program.

 The SDP Program, with the PCI DSS as its foundation, details the data security and compliance validation requirements necessary to protect stored and transmitted Mastercard payment account data.

-The PCI DSS is designed to identify vulnerabilities in security processes, procedures and Web site configurations.
-PCI DSS compliance and subsequent compliance with the SDP Program mandate, helps merchants, service providers and issuers protect themselves against security breaches, while enhancing consumer confidence and protecting the overall integrity of the payment system.
+The PCI DSS is designed to identify vulnerabilities in security processes, procedures and website configurations.
+PCI DSS compliance and subsequent compliance with the SDP Program mandate, helps customers, merchants and service providers protect themselves against security breaches, while enhancing consumer confidence and protecting the overall integrity of the payment system.

 The PCI Data Security Standard

 With over 250 sub-requirements, the PCI DSS can be sorted at a high level into six goals and 12 main requirements.

 |1: Install and maintain a firewall configuration to protect cardholder data

 2: Do not use vendor-supplied defaults for system passwords and other security parameters